Medieval female sexuality: Canon law and secular courts

 The laws of the Catholic Church and the secular laws of the medieval period mixed into, generally, one united front.
 Whatever would have been a concern for the Church, was automatically reflected in the concern of the secular court.
 The ultimate purity for the Church was for one to maintain virginity throughout one's life, but if one must have a sexual life, it would then only be legitimate for procreation through marriage.
 The sin of women's sexual immorality, love of extravagant dress, and petulant nature were common themes of medieval sermons.

 Many restrictions theoretically limited the circumstances in which sexual activity was permissible to engage in.
 For example, sex was a forbidden activity during the following times: Sundays, sometimes Fridays and Wednesdays, the feast days of the saints, periods of fasting such as Lent or Advent, and during a woman's life when she was considered to be impure.
 Impurity was believed to be during menstruation, pregnancy, the first forty days after giving birth, and while nursing.
 Since the goal for a woman was to give birth to as many children as possible and nurse them all into good health, a woman, given the set restrictions, would not have had much time to engage in sexual activity.

-The sexual activities considered permissible in the Christian world were those that were believed to facilitate conception; couples were forbidden from using contraception, though the widespread vilification of contraceptive methods can be taken as evidence that contraceptive practices existed and were used.
-Women used potions and amulets to prevent pregnancies.
-The church claimed that using contraceptives and having an abortion were both forms of murder.
-Some handbooks giving advice on how to ensure fertility are so detailed in their descriptions of what should be avoided for a woman that wants to conceive, that they may have been surreptitiously providing contraceptive advice.
+The sexual activities considered moral in the Christian world were those that were believed to facilitate conception.
 The normative sexual encounter positioned the man on top, though the woman did not necessarily have to be supine.
 Non-procreative sexual acts were considered sodomy; the charge of sodomy was so serious that it would have been tried in the secular court and possibly been subject to a death sentence.